A comprehensive tier list of best Pokémon and moves to use your Elite TM’s on. Includes both Elite Fast TM and Elite Charge TM.

 - Shadow Claw + Surf & Rock Slide to have the most spammy moves Mew has to offer and also to deal with Fire types.

 - Shadow Claw + Wild Charge & Ice Beam to have type coverage and to catch common meta Pokémon off guard.

 Blaziken (Stone Edge)

 Legend tells of a flame chicken we all know and love once being able to learn Stone Edge Rock.
 The rarest legacy move in all the land.
 This move was only accessible for a short amount of time for Blaziken and surprisingly has its use in PvP.
-It gives Blaziken a chance against Altaria and a neutral damage option against its Water type counters.
+It offers versatility in Great League and even Ultra League (Premier).
+Surprisingly Brave Bird gives Blaziken a chance against Altaria and a strong neutral damage option against its Water type counters.

 Stone Edge Blaziken has better potential in Silph Arena tournaments rather than a freestyle format.
 It does have the surprise factor that will throw a lot of people off guard while in a situation to shield or not.

 Moltres is most comparable to Charizard just without the bait/spam potential.
 One of the main reasons you would use Moltres over Charizard in PvP is to deal with Fighting types more effectively, however, overall Charizard would be the better pick.
 Sky Attack is cheaper then Blast Burn and can have its benefits which can be effective in the Great League meta.

 Gengar is an exceptionally strong Pokémon that has access to Shadow Punch, a fast-charging strong move that has amazing bait potential.
 Gengar gained access to this move for Gastly community day back in July 2020.
 Gengar has the potential to sweep with shields with its extremely high attack stat paired with its moves.